Reduce dependency proxy storage for container images

 There’s no automatic removal process for blobs.
 Unless you delete them manually, they’re stored indefinitely.
 This page covers several options for clearing unused items from the cache.

-The Usage Quotas page displays storage usage for the dependency proxy.
+The Usage Quotas page displays storage usage for the dependency proxy for container images.

 Use the API to clear the cache